 Professor Tony Pollard represents the University of Glasgow on the project and is Professor of Conflict History & Archaeology and Director of the Centre for Battlefield Archaeology.
 Tony plays a key role in the steering, development and delivery of Digging In and in enhancing its public impact.
 He has directed numerous archaeological projects on the Western Front, including the fieldwork that brought to light the WWI mass graves of Australian troops at Fromelles in France.

-Scots in the Great War Living History Society are vital team members, donating their energy, time, ideas and expertise to Digging In on a regular basis.
+Our independent living history experts are vital team members, donating their energy, time, ideas and expertise to Digging In on a regular basis.
 On open days, they man the trenches in well-researched uniform and kit, helping bring them to life through individual back stories and living history displays.
 They also run regular work parties to dig experimental trenches and carry out maintenance.